ab-noori/Hello-Rails-Backend/README.md

 In order to run this project you need:
   * A basic understanding of Ruby, Rails, and Git
   * A Postgresql connection
-  * Create some data before running to see the Greatings
+  * Create some data before running to see the Greetings.
 ### Usage
 1. Install Ruby
 2. Install Rails